opendp/smartnoise-sdk/sql/README.md

 Please let us know if you encounter a bug by [creating an issue](https://github.com/opendp/smartnoise-sdk/issues).

 We appreciate all contributions.
+Please review the [contributors guide](../contributing.rst).
 We welcome pull requests with bug-fixes without prior discussion.

 If you plan to contribute new features, utility functions or extensions to this system, please first open an issue and discuss the feature with us.